-Wendy was recently names the 2017/18 National Association of Women Business Owners (NAWBO) Phoenix Unsung Hero Awardee, Presidents Choice Awardee, and Member of the year finalist.
-She serves on the NAWBOPhoenix Board as Advocacy Chair.
+Wendy was recently named the 2017/18 National Association of Women Business Owners (NAWBO) Phoenix Unsung Hero Awardee, Presidents Choice Awardee, and Member of the year finalist.
+She serves on the NAWBO Phoenix Board as Advocacy Chair.
 She also serves as Secretary of the Board of the Arizona Society for Association Executives, is a member of the Arizona Association of Non-Profits, the Phoenix Committee on Foreign Relations, the Global Chamber, and the National Small Business Association, where she serves on the Technology Council.
 She also serves as an Ambassador for Project C.U.R.E.

 Her passion for world affairs was fueled through several opportunities overseas, including an internship with Pax Romana, a UNHRC affiliated NGO, in Geneva, Switzerland, an extended study abroad in Lausanne, Switzerland, and a reciprocal homestay in Bordeaux, France.
 While at Pepperdine, Bethany was heavily involved with the Nootbaar Institute’s Global Justice Program and the Palmer Center’s Micro-Enterprise Program.

-After a teaching assistantship for the French Ministry of Education in Northern France, Bethany returned home to work as a Program Manager at Phoenix Sister Cities from 2014-2018.
+After a teaching assistantship with the French Ministry of Education in Northern France, Bethany returned home to work as a Program Manager at Phoenix Sister Cities from 2014-2018.
 During her time at PSC, Bethany coordinated the international exchange of 236 citizen diplomats to ten countries and received national recognition from Sister Cities International for Innovation in Youth & Education in 2016.

-Bethany is an active board member of the Greater Phoenix Chamber Valley Young Professionals, a former senior fellow and current member for the Phoenix Committee on Foreign Relations, and alumnae of both the FBI and the Scottsdale Police Citizens Academies.
-She is also a contributing member of the Global Chamber and the Arizona Infragard.
+Bethany is an active board member of the Greater Phoenix Chamber Valley Young Professionals, a former senior fellow and current member for the Phoenix Committee on Foreign Relations, and alumna of both the FBI and the Scottsdale Police Citizens Academies.
+She is a contributing member of the Global Chamber and the Arizona Infragard.
 She has been fortunate to visit 24 countries across three continents and explore 10 U.S. states.
 Bethany has near-native fluency in French and is pursuing Arabic as her next language.

 Lead Research Assistant